Procedure: Short-term financial assistance for students

 - Funds unexpended in any given year may be carried forward into the next year.

-- Where a non-tuition fee grant is approved, the Chair of the Committee arranges for direct payment relevant expenses, or arranges for direct purchase of vouchers to be given to the student, and charged to the grant account.
+- Where a bursary is approved, when possible the Chair of the Committee arranges for direct payment relevant expenses, or arranges for payments made directly to the student, and charged to the bursary account.

-- The Vice-Chancellor annually allocates funding for the International Student Emergency Aid scheme as part of the University’s budget process.
+- In the event the Vice-Chancellor allocates funding for the International Student Emergency Aid scheme:

 - In addition to the general requirements, a successful applicant for International Student Emergency Aid meets the following criteria: